kiwisincebirth/TRS-80-MODEL-1-K/README.md

 Routing an external 40 pin ribbon cable to the connector is also possible, bypassing the 'unreliable' card edge connector.

 Also provided for expansion are:
-- Pin Header (J13) for internal audio amplifier, taken from cassette output
-- Pin Header (J14) for internal reset signal, mirroring the external reset switch
+- Pin Header (J14) for internal reset signal, mirroring the external reset switch, SW11 also provides PB switch
 - Pin Headers (J15,J16) are for internal 5V power for any other devices
 - Pin Headers (J17) for internal (un-switched) +5V (both pins) power, for any devices requiring constant power